Close up of the hand of a PHS student holdidng an epee during Fencing class

 Families should:

-• Understand that no one at PHS has the role of a principal or school counselor, and Lead Volunteers at PHS have limited power to solve problems that are best worked out by the people most directly involved
+• Understand that no one at PHS has the role of a principal or school counselor, and Leadership Team members at PHS have limited power to solve problems that are best worked out by the people most directly involved.

-• It is also helpful to let Lead Volunteers know what your student needs.
-At the same time, please keep in mind that PHS is a co-op, not a school, and that there is no professional support staff.
+• It is also helpful to let Leadership Team know what your student needs.
+At the same time, please keep in mind that PHS is a co-op, not a school, and that there are no professional support staff.

-• Remain at PHS with your student while a conflict is being resolved or if the Lead Volunteers or instructors request it
+• Remain at PHS with your student while a conflict is being resolved or if the Leadership Team or instructors request it.

 For Instructors